NixOS/moderation/moderation-log.md

+elikoga has been suspended on Discourse for the remainder of the week for vindictive flagging of posts

 rjc has been suspended on Discourse for two days for heating debates on Discourse.

 admercs has been suspended on Discourse for two weeks for harassing a sensitive discussion thread.